Deaadman/UniversalTweaks/Information/PatchNotes.md

 - Flashlight Tweaks
 	- Prevent `High` state if there isn't an aurora (may balance things)
 	- Figure out why the `Intense` audio won't play without an aurora.
+- Spray Paint Tweaks
+	- Remove the limiter of where paint can be placed (sprayed).
+Suggested by **FarcryBliss**.
+- Food Tweaks
+	- Remove pies giving the player headaches.
+Suggested by **Valerie**.

 ---